lgabrielromero/Simple-Farm-CRUD/README.md

 ## how to:
 You need to use MongoDB an exec seeds.js with Node to fill the db with the first 5 items. after that, just exec index.js and start using.
+It uses the following dependencies:
+- ejs
+- express
+- method-override
+- mongoose
+- nodemon

 ## list of products